jflengkong/Crowdfunding-Group-Analysis/README.md

 ![erd](https://github.com/jflengkong/Crowdfunding_ETL_Grp_1/blob/main/crowdfunding_ERD.png)

 ## Conclusion
 Through this challenge we were able to complete the pathway of ETL - Extracting, Transforming and Loading data from a source of information.
-This allows us to be able to work with large foiles and simplify the querying of information where required instead of trolling through a large and extensive database.
+This allows us to be able to work with large files and simplify the querying of information where required instead of trolling through a large and extensive database.

 ## References
 [1] QUICKDBD - [Quick DBD](https://www.quickdatabasediagrams.com/)